 N — Total months (tenure in years × 12)

 You do not need to work through this formula manually.
-Simply enter your loan amount, the annual interest rate, and the tenure in years — and the calculator computes your monthly EMI, total interest payable, and total amount payable instantly.
+Simply enter your loan amount, the annual interest rate, and the tenure in years — and the calculator instantly computes your monthly EMI, total interest payable, and total amount payable.
 The doughnut chart gives you a visual breakdown of principal versus interest, which is often more revealing than the numbers alone.
+Most borrowers are surprised to see how much of their total repayment goes toward interest rather than reducing the actual loan balance, especially on long-tenure loans.

 The complete cost of borrowing.
 This number can be startling when you see it clearly.
-A ₹50 lakh home loan at 8.5% over 20 years results in a total interest outgo that can exceed the principal itself.
+A home loan of 50 lakh rupees at 8.5 percent over 20 years results in a total interest outgo that can exceed the principal itself.
 Seeing this upfront helps you decide whether the tenure makes sense and whether prepaying when you have surplus funds is worth prioritising.
+Many borrowers who see this number for the first time choose to either increase their down payment or opt for a shorter tenure.

 The sum of principal and total interest — the complete amount you will have paid to the lender by the time the loan closes.
-This is the true cost of the loan from start to finish.
+This is the true cost of the loan from start to finish and gives you the clearest picture of what you are actually committing to when you sign a loan agreement.

 Tenure is one of the most powerful levers in loan planning, and it works in two opposite directions simultaneously.